JulianKunkel/md-workbench/README.md

    2. Benchmark: each process iterates 3 times: writing a new file, reading and existing file and deleting the file.
 The offset is a rank offset for the files read and prevents that files are read/deleted by the process that created it.
    3. Cleanup: each process deletes the directories and files it is responsible for.
    A file has the size of 3900 Bytes.

+## Testing ##

+* Build / unit testing is done using travis: https://travis-ci.org/JulianKunkel/md-real-io
+* CTest ist used for testing, just run "make test" or "ctest"
+  * Results are pushed to: my.cdash.org/index.php?project=md-real-io by using "ctest -D Experimental"